 What are the Benefits of Buying Land?

 There are numerous benefits to buying land that make it a smart investment.
 For starters, it’s less expensive than purchasing a property with a structure already built and it offers developers a blank canvas to construct whatever they like.
 Not to mention, it’s a great long-term investment and you don’t have to pay as many carrying costs, such as a mortgage, utilities, or insurance (plus the property taxes are much cheaper as well).

-Another benefit is that you can also choose to develop it right away and cash out or hold onto it until a later date.
+Another benefit is that you can also choose to develop the land which can lead to an immediate increase in the land value.
+Alternatively, you hold onto it until a later date.
 Barring an extreme event such as a natural disaster or economic collapse, it can only increase in value over time.

 What are the Disadvantages of Buying Land?